Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 OFDS data can be published in three [publication formats](../reference/publication_formats/index.md):

-- The [JSON format](../reference/publication_formats/json.md) reflects the structure of the [schema](../reference/schema.md), is useful to developers who want to use the data to build web apps, and offers a ‘base’ format that other publication formats can be converted to and from.
+- The [JSON format](../reference/publication_formats/json.md) reflects the structure of the [data model](../reference/data_model.md), is useful to developers who want to use the data to build web apps, and offers a ‘base’ format that other publication formats can be converted to and from.
 - The [GeoJSON format](../reference/publication_formats/geojson.md) is useful to GIS analysts who want to import the data directly into GIS tools without any pre-processing.
 - The [CSV format](../reference/publication_formats/csv.md) is useful to data analysts who want to import data directly into databases and other tabular analysis tools, and to users who want to explore the data in spreadsheet tools.